 Mark L: I remember that there was a lot of “stuff” on the shelves.
 It was kind of like the TV show “American Pickers” where there were just racks and racks of old stuff packed up to the ceiling.
-But all that has been moved out and now every available square inch of space used for actual testing.
+But all that has been moved out and now every available square inch of space is used for actual testing.
 The place looks so much different than when I started.
-Even with all the changes we could still use more space.
-I could also use a well-appointed corner office in a skyscraper view of Lake Michigan....
+Even with all the changes, we could still use more space.
+I could also use a well-appointed corner office with a skyscraper view of Lake Michigan…

 Stacey K: What’s the biggest change in your work seen since you started?

 Rick K: There’s no question about it; transmitters are everywhere and in everything now.
 Nearly all products we see in our lab have some kind of wireless connectivity.